 The

-south-west of Bundaberg, the dam sits at the site of historical
+80kms south-west of Bundaberg, the dam sits at the site

-mining town of Paradise, hence the name of the dam.
+of historical mining town of Paradise, hence the name of

-this will allow some migration of fish as part of thier natural
+that this will allow some migration of fish as part of thier

 Images